jpaulogg/vim-leftmargin/README.md

 # leftmargin.vim

-Vim plugin that adds left margin to terminal windows, making easier to read and write prose
+Vim plugin that adds left margin to terminal windows, making easier to read and write prose.
+I wrote this script because I don't like the way the [goyo.vim](https://github.com/junegunn/goyo.vim/tree/master) plugin handles windows and `statusline`.
+Also because I like to keep things minimal.

 # Philosophy - should you use this plugin?